Saritasa/ios-development-guides/README.md

 Let's use swift community best practices https://github.com/schwa/Swift-Community-Best-Practices

+Use correct format for version of an app and build number
+> TODO: add image

 Also take a look how we [work with git](work-with-git.md)

 Don't save commented code in your files.
 You can use Version Editor in Xcode to see the file's history.